huisaddison/blog-theme/README.md

 * Fix `article_link.inc.html` so that tags are delimited by commas (strange that this was an oversight in the original theme as the tags are delimited properly in `metadata.inc.html`.
+* Tune the 'huisaddison/blog' header to link to my base website and the blog, respectively.

 More features will be added as the need arises.
 Currently on my todo list:
 * Revamp `index.html` so it only shows a fixed amount of content from the